Helping you grow closer to God

 Why?
 The curses are an act of grace.
 The curses are the kind, gentleness of a heavenly Father who knows if a woman could have relational connection and get her longings filled in an easy way, she wouldn’t need God.

-And every time, that’s the fruit but, boy, there’s the process.
 And this word for “desire” it has the idea of being in control over your husband.

 So those desires that are blocked will bring levels of increasing frustration that God hopes that one day, out of His mercy, a woman will say, “You know something?
 Life’s just too hard.
 I just can’t make this on my own.”
 And she’ll realize she needs a Savior, and a Deliverer, and a Redeemer.